 What Is a Road Bike?
-Pros & Cons Explained
+Types and Pros and Cons Explained

-My blue YOELEO R12 on a bike path.
+My blue YOELEO R12 road bike on a bike path.

-On the other hand, they are unsuitable for terrain and can be less comfortable than other bike types due to their more aggressive riding position and lack of suspension.
+However, they are not suitable for rough terrain and can be less comfortable than other bikes.
+Their aggressive riding position and lack of suspension may not suit everyone.

-Continue reading to learn more about their components, benefits, and disadvantages.
+In this guide, you’ll learn more about the types of road bikes, their components, benefits, and drawbacks.

 The following table summarizes the main features, benefits, and disadvantages of road bikes compared to other bike types.